FAQ: How much does studying abroad/away cost?

 Study Abroad Office Scholarship

-Applicable to both study abroad and study away programs.
-Click here to find out more information.
+Applicable to both study abroad/study away programs and graduate/undergraduate students.
+Click below for more information.

 Every fall semester, the Study Abroad Office will host two fundraisers that our spring and summer study abroad/away students can participate it once they have made a non-refundable $200 deposit on one of our programs.
 Money raised from these two fundraisers will be deducted off of your final program payment.

 This is a traditional fundraising method via a catalog or online.
 Students will receive a guaranteed 40% of sales, with the possibility of the Study Abroad Office matching an additional percentage.